Wrectified/Bullet3Blender/README.md

 Goal 125%
 Special low level support will be added to blender to support animation using rigid bodies as armaure bones, skipping IK calculations and using Rigid body limits instead.

+Goal 150%
+Integrate a system to teach physics, coding and mathmatics using test environemnts and visual display